2024 Democratic National Convention: Schedule

 There were two official venues for the convention:

 The McCormick Place convention center (with lighter security) hosted dozens of exhibitions, meetings and receptions, mostly during the daytime, and the United Center (with heavy security) hosted the official business sessions and the main speakers.

 Additionally, on August 20—prior to the start time of the convention's primetime speeches—Harris and Walz appeared and spoke at a related campaign rally inside of the Fiserv Forum in Milwaukee, Wisconsin.
 The Fiserv Forum is approximately 80 mi from the United Center, and had weeks earlier been the main venue of the Republican National Convention.

 Similarly to the Democratic Party's 2020 convention, each evening's program featured a celebrity host.

-Below are the speakers and events at the United Center: